roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/2_Intro_To_Argument/Frankenstein Infographic.md

 "It was on a dreary night of November that I beheld the accomplishment of my toils."
 ```

 This quote immediately sets the tone for a mysterious and foreboding atmosphere, typical of Gothic novels.
 The "dreary night of November" evokes a sense of darkness and gloom.
-This setting is pivotal for the scene where Frankenstein's creation comes to life, marking the climax of his secretive endeavours.
+This setting is pivotal for the scene where Frankenstein's creation comes to life, marking the climax of his secretive endeavors.
 It contributes to the theme of forbidden knowledge and the overreaching ambitions of humanity, encapsulating Frankenstein's mix of awe and horror at his creation.

 ### Elements of Horror